bekaproger/farm-example/README.md

 get:products - collect all products from farm

-all command should be run using php artisan
+all commands should be run using php artisan